 The first paper of the findings has been published in the International Breastfeeding Journal and a further paper is being prepared for publication.
 The findings have also been presented at a workshop at Liverpool School of Tropical Medicine, and at a seminar at The KEMRI Wellcome Trust Research Programme.

 Although community feedback has been delayed due to the impact of Covid-19, as of June 2020 the research has been shared in a number of other ways.
-In addition to visiting 80 households to talk with both mothers and grandmothers, Alison has shared the results with the sub-county health management team, community leaders and representatives.
-Alison has also worked with the local health facility — enabling them to show instructional videos on breastfeeding during mother and child clinics.
-Post Covid, the clinic plans to hold regular open days with the community where correct breastfeeding positioning and attachment will be demonstrated.
+In addition to visiting 80 households to talk with both mothers and grandmothers, Dr Talbert has shared the results with the sub-county health management team, community leaders and representatives.